Updated: 12th September 2025

 • New grandparents can attend the Delivery suite for a short visit prior to transfer to the Maternity ward if you wish, this will be a maximum of 2 at a time as well as one birth support (maximum of 3 in total)

-• One Support person can attend all antenatal hospital and community appointments including any pregnancy scans.
-We continue to ask that children do not attend routine antenatal appointments where possible, but understand on occasion children may need to attend.
+• One Support Person can attend all antenatal hospital and community appointments including any pregnancy scans.
+We continue to ask that children do not attend routine antenatal appointments where possible but understand on occasion children may need to attend.

 • We fully recognise that there are times when women will require additional family support/ visits which can be discussed and agreed on an individual basis with your Midwife.